 Now to the layman, perhaps supply management is a less dramatic example than the rest, but Bernstein’s research put a spotlight on what most in a procurement organization already know—that managing risk with your suppliers can be one of the most influential factors in the success or failure of an organization.

 Regulatory pressures have also increased.
-There are many alphabet soups of regulatory requirements that mandate more active and robust management of your suppliers.
+BASEL II, OCC, PPACA and SOX are just a few of the many alphabet-soups of regulatory requirements that mandate more active and robust management of your suppliers.
 Of course, non-compliance with regulations and laws can lead to revenue loss, penalties and litigation.

 As businesses become more complex, companies become ever more reliant on their consultants, vendors and suppliers.
-Although it varies by industry, on average, suppliers and vendors account for 50 percent or more of the value of a company’s end products or services (Source: CAPS Research Cross-Industry Report of Standard Benchmarks).
-Accordingly, at least 50 percent of risk lays outside the walls of your business.
+Although it varies by industry, on average, suppliers and vendors account for 50 percent or more of the value of a company’s end-products or services (Source: CAPS Research Cross-Industry Report of Standard Benchmarks).
+Accordingly, at least 50 percent of risk lies outside the walls of your business.

-IBM recently hosted a roundtable discussion with chief procurement officers (CPOs) and other procurement professionals who pegged supplier risk as a top challenge that significantly increased over the past few years.
+IBM recently hosted a roundtable discussion with Chief Procurement Officers (CPOs) and other procurement professionals from leading global organizations, who pegged supplier risk as a top challenge that had significantly increased over the past few years.

-The definition of supplier risk management is also evolving and expanding to include practices that protect the business from an array of supplier- and partner-related events.
+The definition of supplier risk management is also evolving and expanding to include practices that protect the business from an array of supplier and partner-related events.
 The definition now often encompasses numerous operational, legal and financial objectives.
-Because the impact of supplier risk management goes far beyond sustainable supply, chief executive and financial officers (CEOs and CFOs) are also taking a greater interest in reducing this risk.
+Because the impact of supplier risk management goes far beyond sustainable supply, CEOs and CFOs are also taking a greater interest in reducing this risk.

 Defining and Building a Stronger Program

-Given the expanding definition and scope of risk management, the first essential task is setting the parameters for your risk management program.
+Given the expanding definition and scope of risk management, a first essential task is setting the parameters for your risk management program.
 What are the core goals and objectives of the organization in identifying and mitigating risk?
-How can supply management contribute to the overall enterprise’s risk management agenda?
+How can supply management help contribute to the overall enterprise’s risk management agenda?

 Technology and information services can be a starting point to identify sources of risk.
-For example, you can identify risk factors sourced from a specific supplier that may be in financial disarray, or from an entire geographic region that may be vulnerable to political conflicts or currency fluctuations.
-Or you can identify components of production that are either sole-sourced or come from very specialized suppliers, thus increasing the company’s dependence on them.
+For example, you can identify risk factors sourced from a specific supplier that might be in financial disarray or from an entire geographic region which may be vulnerable to political conflicts or currency fluctuations.
+Or you can identify components of production that are either sole sourced or come from very specialized suppliers, thus increasing the company’s dependence on them.

 The risk model serves as the basis for all risk assessments.
-Indicators and measurements can draw from hard facts, such as the credit worthiness of a supplier drawn from credit reporting agencies, the volume delivered from a supplier drawn from enterprise resource planning (ERP) systems or key performance indicators (KPIs) drawn from a supplier management solution.
-Organizations necessarily rely on soft facts as well, such as projected replacement times for suppliers based on the on-boarding of alternative suppliers.
+Indicators and measurements can draw from hard facts such as, (a) credit worthiness of a supplier drawn from credit reporting agencies, (b) the volume delivered from a supplier drawn from the ERP systems, or (c) the performance KPIs drawn from a supplier management solution.
+Organizations necessarily rely on soft facts as well, such as projected replacement times for suppliers based on on-boarding of alternative suppliers.

-In highly developed risk management programs, risk assessments are continuously carried out for all suppliers, at varying degrees, and automated in a technology solution.
+In highly-developed risk management programs, risk assessments will be continuously carried out for all suppliers, at varying degrees, and automated in a technology solution.
 Advanced programs and systems can accommodate risk assessments by various evaluators, particularly if the supplier delivers to different organizations of your company.
-Developed programs also draw indicators from ERP and other systems, and integrate them into risk assessments.
+Developed programs also draw indicators from ERP and other systems and integrate them into risk assessments.
 This is best done automatically to account for real-time developments.

-A best-in-class risk monitoring model is one that is highly automated and proactive.
+A best-in-class risk monitoring model is one that is highly-automated and highly-proactive.
 At a minimum, an organization should have a system to initiate alerts if a certain trigger is met.
-An alert signals that the risks and indicators have changed or reached a defined threshold value.
+An alert will signal that the risks and indicators have changed or have reached a defined threshold value.
 Some systems recognize the risk status based on a risk priority number and signals a need for action.
-Developed programs have risk priorities defined and associated corrective action plans that allow staff to initiate the proper actions to avoid, reduce, transfer or compensate the risk.
+Developed programs have risk priorities defined and associated corrective action plans which allow staff to initiate the proper actions to avoid, reduce, transfer or compensate the risk.

-More advanced programs look to extend that model to monitor risk with downstream suppliers, often including those organizations’ sub-tier supply base.
+More advanced programs look to extend that model beyond their own four walls to monitor risk with downstream suppliers, often including those organizations’ sub-tier supply base.
 Advanced technologies allow for visual illustration of company hierarchies to intuitively show risk between suppliers and affiliates.
-Moreover, these solutions offer meaningful analyses and illustrations, such as risk graphs, time sequence analyses, and portfolio or industry analysis.
+Moreover, these solutions offer meaningful analyses and illustrations such as risk graphs, time sequence analyses and portfolio or industry analysis.

 Risk management should inform follow-up activities in supplier management as well.
-Contingency plans ideally should be defined beforehand and implemented directly upon the occurrence of a defined risk.
+Contingency plans ideally should be defined beforehand, and will be implemented directly upon the occurrence of a defined risk.
 Such preparation allows for prompt response to risks and minimizes the impact.

-Continuous improvement for both the supply management organization and suppliers is the hallmark of success in supplier risk management.
-When a company fosters a risk management culture and works with its core supply base over time to identify improvement opportunities and metrics, it not only reduces the company’s risk profile—it delivers broader value to the organization.
+Continuous improvement for both the supply management organization and for suppliers is the hallmark of success in supplier risk management.
+When a company fosters a risk management culture and works with its core supply base over time to identify improvement opportunities and metrics, it not only reduces the company’s risk profile – it delivers broader value to the organization.

 Historically, companies most commonly used manual processes and spreadsheets to manage these tasks.
 Those further ahead automatically pull data from ERP or other systems to support this process.
 Today, companies with more developed supply management programs use e-sourcing and contract solutions, and the data derived from those solutions, to further support their risk management programs.

-However, according to an Inside Counsel survey and market data from the Aberdeen Group, only about half of Global 2000 companies have implemented a contract management solution, only one out of five companies use supplier scorecard tools and only about one in six companies apply sourcing solutions specifically to their risk management programs.
+However, according to an Inside Counsel survey and market data from the research firm Aberdeen Group, only about half of Global 2000 companies have implemented a contract management solution, only one out of five companies use supplier scorecard tools, and only about one in six companies apply sourcing solutions specifically to their risk management programs.
 Fewer still use dedicated supplier risk or supplier lifecycle management solutions.

-What limits these companies from undertaking this holistic approach?
-At the typical Global 2000 company with more than 20,000 suppliers, the challenge of supplier risk management is the collection, control and application of information.
-With a large and global supply base, and supplier data scattered across disparate and diverse systems, most companies are overwhelmed with managing data and applying it to their processes.
+So, what is limiting these companies from undertaking this holistic approach, especially in light of the benefits to be gained?
+At the typical Global 2000 company with more than 20,000 suppliers, the essential challenge of supplier risk management is the collection, control and application of information.
+With a large and increasingly global supply base, and supplier data scattered across disparate and diverse systems, most companies are overwhelmed with managing all this data and applying it to their processes.

-With an accurate and robust supplier intelligence platform, companies gain visibility into potential supplier risks, the ability to mitigate risks before they develop by leveraging intelligence and risk modeling, and the establishment of plans to react quickly and flexibly in the event of a supplier disruption to reduce its impact.
-They are also better able to address other objectives, including supplier compliance to supplier performance management.
+With a single, accurate and robust supplier intelligence platform, companies gain broad visibility into potential supplier risks; the ability to mitigate risks before they develop by leveraging intelligence and risk modeling; and the establishment of plans to react quickly and flexibly in the event of a supplier disruption to reduce its impact.
+They are also better able to address other related objectives, including supplier compliance to supplier performance management.

-Matthew McGovern is the market segment manager of IBM Procurement and Contract Management Solutions.
-He is responsible for product marketing of IBM’s Emptoris Source to Contract solutions, a suite of supply and contract management solutions.
-He focuses on contract management solutions and extending solution coverage to include the entire source-to-contract process.
+Matthew McGovern is the Market Segment Manager, IBM Procurement and Contract Management Solutions.
+He is responsible for product marketing of IBM's Emptoris Source to Contract solutions, a suite of supply and contract management solutions which are employed by more than 350 Fortune 1000 and Global 2000 companies.
+He has been with IBM Emptoris for more than 3 years, focusing on contract management solutions and more recently extending solution coverage to include the entire source-to-contract process.